slackapi/bolt-python/docs/_tutorials/getting_started.md

 There are three main token types available to a Slack app: user (`xoxp`), bot (`xoxb`), and app-level (`xapp`) tokens.
 - [User tokens](https://api.slack.com/authentication/token-types#user) allow you to call API methods on behalf of users after they install or authenticate the app.
 There may be several user tokens for a single workspace.
 - [Bot tokens](https://api.slack.com/authentication/token-types#bot) are associated with bot users, and are only granted once in a workspace where someone installs the app.
 The bot token your app uses will be the same no matter which user performed the installation.
 Bot tokens are the token type that _most_ apps use.
-- [App-level tokens](https://api.slack.com/authentication/token-types#app) represent your app across organizations, including installations by all individual users on all workspaces in a given organization and are commonly used for creating websocket connections to your app.
+- [App-level tokens](https://api.slack.com/authentication/token-types#app) represent your app across organizations, including installations by all individual users on all workspaces in a given organization and are commonly used for creating WebSocket connections to your app.

 We're going to use bot and app-level tokens for this guide.